alexrf45/Kali-Custom-Docker/README.md

 ##

 UPDATE 2021-09-13:
- - Due to the image size creep, 10G+ is not ideal, I am researching breaking up tools into seperate images to provide additional flexibility.
+ - Due to the uncompressed image size creep, 10G+ is not ideal, I am breaking up tools into separate images to provide additional flexibility.

 UPDATE 2021-09-20:
  - Burpsuite has it's own image and a kali base image with a sudo user.